bernhardAxonIvy/doc/source/engine-guide/integration/single-sign-on/index.rst

 |

-We provide auto configuration scripts for :ref:`Single Sign-on with Microsoft IIS <reverse-proxy-iis-sso>` as reverse proxy.
+We provide auto configuration scripts to configure :ref:`Single Sign-on with Microsoft IIS <reverse-proxy-iis>` as reverse proxy.
 You can integrate Axon.ivy Engine with every :ref:`Web Application Firewall <web-application-firewall>`.
 And if nothing fits your needs than you are able to implement your :ref:`own SSO solution <sso-custom-solution>`.

 .. toctree::